Daniel-Brai/Daniel-Brai/README.md

 # My Bio

 - 👋 Hi, I’m Daniel Brai, a Third-year Computer Science student at the University of Ibadan, Nigeria.
-- 👀 I’m interested in Full-Stack Web Development and Immersive Technologies.
+- 👀 I’m interested in all things Software from Full-Stack Web Development to Systems Programming to Network Programming and finally Immersive Technologies such AR/VR.
 - 🌱 I’m currently learning Front-end development using React and Svelte, Back-end development using Javascript/Typescript, Ruby and Python and Data Analytics using Python.
 - 💞️ I’m looking to collaborate on Full-stack App Projects particularly the Back-End area of development.
 - 📫 You can out to reach me via [E-mail](mailto:danielbrai.dev@gmail.com), and [LinkedIn](https://www.linkedin.com/in/daniel-brai-12baa21a3/).